GerbenBeintema/gym-unbalanced-disk/README.md

 ## 1.4.
 Benchmark results

-When reporting the modelling results please include the following benchmark results these can compare to them.
+You can use the following baseline results to position the quality of your model estimates.
+Please include the baseline values when reporting about your model quality.

 **Simulation Results:**